allthesignals/avocado/README.md

 # What is this?

-This is an attempt to create a mapping stack that is modular, runs on docker / kube(?), blockchain (jk) and can do a lot of cool stuff
+This is an attempt to create a mapping stack that is modular, runs on docker / kube(?), blockchain(jk), and can do a lot of cool stuff.

 ## What does this consist of